MEGA65/mega65-core/docs/fat32.md

 -------------------------------------------
 ## sdreset

-The SD-card reset function (sdreset:) is situated in the kickstart code.
+The SD-card reset function (sdreset:) is situated in the hyppo code.
 Basically, it tries to see if the sdcard is high-capacity (SDHC) or not (SD).
 Currently SDHC is not working.
 Currently SD is working.
 Basically, it clears the reset-bit in $D680 then delays for a number of clock-cycles (sdtimeoutreset:).
 It then checks to see if the sd-controller is ready (sdreadytest:) by checking if bit-0 and bit-1 are set in $d680.
 Then, it sets the reset-bit in $D680 then again delays, and waits for the sd-controller to become ready.